 If a student believes he/she has been denied equal access to the university's academic programs, resources or other services because of a disability, he/she has the right to file either an informal complaint or a formal complaint.
 Please see information below.

 If informal procedures do not satisfactorily address the student's concerns or the complaint arises out of a decision made by the coordinator of disability services regarding a student's eligibility for academic or other accommodations, he/she may file a formal complaint.
-The student must provide the following information in writing to Niagara University's ADA Coordinator, Robert Pfeil, Director of Human Resources:
+The student must provide the following information in writing to Niagara University's director of human resources:

 - Student's name, address, phone number, email address, and student number;